-In October 2014, UVic launched a planning process that culminated in the adoption of this Campus Plan < .
+In October 2014, UVic launched a planning process that culminated in the adoption of this Campus Plan by the Board of Governors at their January 26, 2016 meeting.
 The planning process included information gathering and background research, analysis and planning, and extensive engagement of diverse campus and broader community stakeholders.
 The engagement process is outlined in Figure 1.2.1.
 This planning process built upon and integrated other campus planning initiatives undertaken by UVic in recent years - most of which were overseen by the university's Campus Planning Committee - ranging from guidelines for sustainability and design for both buildings and landscapes, to studies for natural features, energy and greenhouse gas reduction, transportation, parking, integrated storm management, and more.
 This planning process was also informed by UVic's Community Engagement Framework for Campus Land Use Planning and Development Projects (2012).